rapidez/blade-directives/README.md

 This will give you camelCased variables called `$collectionProducts` and `$taxonomyTypes` that can then be used in your blade file.

-You can then also give it your own variable name and then send some params through, like this:
+You can also define your own variable names and then send some params through, like this:

 ```blade
 @tags([